-Your credit score is a three-digit number that's used by banks to approve your application.
+Your credit score is a three-digit number that's used by banks to approve your application for credit cards, loans, and other credit-based services.
 Banks aren't the only businesses that use your credit score though.
-You'll find that employers, utility companies, landlords, cell phone providers, and even some hospitals all check your credit score.
+You'll find that utility companies, landlords, cell phone providers, and even some hospitals all check your credit score.

 Why Should You Check Your Credit Score

-You should check your credit score from time to time to see how you stand, but checking it before you make a major credit or loan application is a good idea too.
-That will give you an idea on whether you'll get approved or not and if you'll get a high interest rate.
+You should check your credit score periodically to see where you stand, but checking it before you make a major credit or loan application is a good idea too.
+That will give you an idea on whether you'll get approved or not and the kind of interest rate you can expect.
 People with credit scores lower than 620 find it harder to get applications approved and are left with higher interest rates.

 The Different Kinds of Scores

 Credit score is a general term given to the numerical value of your credit report.
 There are specific "brands" of credit scores that are used.
 The FICO score, named by its developers Fair Isaac Corporation, is most well-known brand of credit score.
 The VantageScore is another type of credit score developed by the the three credit bureaus - Equifax, Experian, and TransUnion.
 FICO Score vs. FAKO Scores tells you all about the different kinds of scores.

 Five Ways to to Get Your Credit Score